GuillermoAlcocerDelano/What-City-Should-I-Move-To/README.md

 6. I edited the graph to use a secondary axes for percentages, which would then be indicated as a line.

+## Adjustments for Python
+    - The earnings were converted into a percentage, that is, instead of net income - rent.
+I converted it to (Net Income - Rent)/ (Net income).
+This represents the % of your salary that is an earning.
+The reason to do this was to use two variables that use percentages.
+Additionaly, since the original (Excel) graph had very similar results for some cities, I wanted to change the graph to one where results would differ more from one to the other.
+    - The grapgh used is a scatter plot where each city has a different color where X is the employment rate and Y the Earnings%

 ## Sources